btoron/pyOFSC/README.md

     list_of_activites = instance.core.get_activities(...)

 During the transition period a DeprecationWarning will be raised if the functions are used in the old way

+## What's new in OFSC 2.0

+- All metadata functions now use models, when available
+- All functions are now using the API name (Core or Metadata)
+- All functions return a python object by default.
+If there is an available model it will be used, otherwise a dict will be returned (see `response_type` parameter and `auto_model` parameter)
+- Errors during API calls can raise exceptions and will by default when returning an object (see `auto_raise` parameter)